 Whatever method you use, be diligent.
 Head lice can be stubborn and you may need to take precautions for several weeks to be sure that you have gotten rid of every single one.

 How to Store Knitted Caps

-Knitted caps should always be thoroughly cleaned before storing away.
-Avoid hanging knitted caps from hooks which can cause distortion and even stress fibers to break.
-Instead, fold or roll gently and store in a covered container until the cold winds blow.
+Knitted caps should always be thoroughly cleaned before storing them away.
+Avoid hanging knitted caps from hooks which can cause their shape to be distorted and even stress fibers to break.
+Instead, fold or roll gently and store in a covered container.